reliablyhq/documentation/docs/guides/slo/slo-reports/index.md

 ![Screenshot of a Reliably SLO report in markdown](./images/slo-report-markdown.png)

 :::tip Tip
-  You can use a tool like [Pandoc](https://pandoc.org/) to convert the output generated from _reliably_ into many other formats such as _.html_ and _.pdf_.
+  You can use a tool like <a href="https://pandoc.org/" target="_blank" rel="noopener noreferer">Pandoc</a> to convert the output generated from Reliably into many other formats such as _.html_ and _.pdf_.
 To [pipe](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) the markdown output to pandoc:

   ```bash